NestJS Crash Course for Forma3D Connect¶

 }

-Real Example with Swagger Documentation¶
+Real Example with Permissions and Swagger¶

-From apps/api/src/orders/orders.controller.ts:
+From apps/order-service/src/orders/orders.controller.ts:

-} from '@nestjs/swagger';
+import { ApiTags, ApiOperation, ApiResponse, ApiParam } from '@nestjs/swagger';

 @Controller('api/v1/orders')